bresilla/geoson/README.md

 ## Feature

-In order to encode a Feature, use `geojson::Feature()`.
+In order to encode a Feature, use `geoson::Feature()`.
 For example,
 ```cpp
 struct Props {
   Props(const std::string& _name) : name(_name) {}